ryansheehy0/Cheat_Sheets/sql.md

   - `FLUSH PRIVILEGES;`
   - `exit`
 1. Now you can run `mysql -u root -p` to start you mysql server in the future

-Questions:
-- MySQL with NodeJS
-- ? prepared statements
-  - INSERT, UPDATE, and DELETE
-- What are views, stored procedures?